Bistanium/wav_to_midi_pitch_bend/README.md

 2. Select a wav file (any file you want to process).
 3. Wait for the process to finish.
 4. Play the generated MIDI file using a lightweight MIDI player.

+## Note
+- Please use the included sine wave soundfont when playing the MIDI file.

 ## Optional Settings
 At the top of the code, there are several configuration options that users may freely adjust depending on their purpose.